-Consequences of a Pennsylvania PWID Conviction
+Consequences of Pennsylvania PWID Conviction by Drug Type

 The minimum sentencing guidelines for PWID in Pennsylvania vary based on the quantity and type of drugs that were to be distributed.
 The criminal sentences that are handed down with both state and federal convictions are very significant.
 It is crucial to have a Pennsylvania criminal defense attorney by your side as soon as possible after you are charged so that you stand a better chance of beating the charges against you, or, at the very least, having them reduced.

 When convicted of PWID of marijuana in Pennsylvania, if you are in possession of over 30 grams, it is considered a felony.
 If you are caught with less than 30 grams of marijuana and it is your first offense, you will likely only face the charge of simple possession.

 If you possess over 30 grams but less than two pounds of marijuana, the penalty could range from one to three years in prison and a fine between $5,000 and $25,000.
 Past that, sentencing goes as follows:

 - Possession of 10 to 20 live plants or between two and 10 pounds comes with a minimum sentence of one year in prison and a fine of $5,000.

 - Possession of 21 to 50 live plants or 10 to 49 pounds of marijuana comes with a minimum sentence of three years in prison and a fine of $15,000